Rami3ll/Rami3ll.github.io/_posts/2022-04-11-Brooklyn99-Writeup.md

-# ~$ Second Intended Method
+## Second Intended Method
 Won't be posting images to display cause I forgot to document this part lol, but its pretty basic, I'll give the steps here ;
 - Visited port 80 and checked source code which gave the clue:
  ```
  Have you ever head of steganography?
  ```
 - Downloaded the image being served on port 80 through the server, Yes the seemingly unsuspecting image.
-  Tried a few common passwords and failed swiftly and then decided to google-fu a little for tools to bruteforce a steg image and found two: stegcracker and stegseek, although stegseek is more revered due to it's speed and is an upgrade, but I prefer stegcracker on multithread mode :)
+  Tried a few common passwords and failed swiftly and then decided to google-fu a little for tools to bruteforce a steg image and found two: stegcracker and stegseek, although stegseek is more revered due to it's speed and is an upgrade, but I prefer stegcracker on multithread :)
+  (this is me from the future taking back what I said here back lmao, stegseek is King)

 - Then I used Stegcracker:
 ```